 What are UKCA marking requirements?

 Where the EU maintained lists of harmonized standards, so too does the UK maintain lists of designated standards, which can be used to support the UKCA declaration of conformity.
 Each UK Regulation has its own list of standards.
 Some of these lists will differ from the analogous EU list, and so different standards may be used on the EU and UK declarations of conformity.
-It is worth noting that the choice of standards may impact the conformity assessment procedures available to you.

 Using the UK Conformity Assessed (UKCA) Mark After Brexit